The 8 Best Table Saw Blades

 Best Table Saw Blades: Splurge

-Although it’s priced significantly higher than any other blade on our list, the rugged construction and heavy-duty cutting capability of the Forrest WW10407125 Woodworker II Table Saw Blade could be worth the price.
+Although it’s priced significantly higher than any other blade on our list, the rugged construction and heavy-duty cutting capability of the Forrest Woodworker II Table Saw Blade is worth the price.

-Its 40 tooth count is versatile enough for cross and rip cuts up to two inches thick, and durable enough for hardwoods like maple.
-This blade is also available in a range of diameters and kerf sizes.
+The 10-inch, 48 tooth count is versatile enough for cross and rip cuts up to two inches thick, and durable enough for hardwoods like maple.
+This blade is also available in a range of diameters, tooth counts, arbor and kerf sizes.
 That makes it useful for a range of wood thicknesses, saw power levels and cuts.

 Best Table Saw Blades: Dado